Women in medicine: Western medicine in China

-Midwifery in 18th century America
+Midwifery in 18th-century America

+During this era, the majority of American women whether European or African American, childbirth was considered a female event where female friends, relatives, and the local midwife gathered to support the birthing mother.
+Midwives gained their knowledge through experience and apprenticeship.
 Out of the different occupations women took on around this time, midwifery was one of the highest-paying industries.
 In the 18th century, households tended to have an abundance of children largely in part to having hired help and diminished mortality rates.
 Despite the high chance of complications in labor, American midwife Martha Ballard, specifically, had high success rates in delivering healthy babies to healthy mothers.